-STOP 7: At junction F2-12 the trail enters the Lynn Volcanic Complex (Zwh).
+STOP 7: At junction F2-12 the trail enters a lava flow in the Wakefield Formation of the Lynn Volcanic Complex (Zlvf).
 The rock here is called felsite, a generic name for any light-colored (non-mafic) fine-grained igneous rock.
 The felsite is exposed at the SW corner (left side) of the trail junction alongside a small NE-SW trending dolerite dike (image below left, view to SW).
 The dike is deeply weathered along fractures.
 Exposures of the felsite over most of its outcrop belt are sparse.
-The unit is torn apart by faults, heavily fractured, and can be eroded and covered by a thin layer of glacial sediment.
+The unit is torn apart by faults, heavily fractured, and can be eroded and covered by glacial sediment.
 The dike is likely responsible for protecting it from glacial erosion at this site.
-The felsite in the Lynn Volcanic Complex is mostly made of rhyolitic pyroclastic rocks.
+The felsite in the Wakefield Formation is mostly made of rhyolitic pyroclastic rocks.
 Rhyolite is a fine-grained igneous rock with the same chemical composition as granite (a coarse-grained igneous rock composed of quartz with two types of feldspar, plagioclase and alkali).
 Pyroclastic rocks are made of volcanic materials that were airborne before accumulating on the land surface.
 This may include four components: 1) ash, or fine, broken glass shards that may have still been molten when they landed; 2) crystals which are mineral grains that had started to crystallize in the magma prior to eruption; 3) large pieces of glass and pumice (bubbly glass), which may still have been molten when they landed; and 4) lithic fragments, which are fragments of pre-existing rock, either from prior volcanic eruptions or any older rocks through which the magma passed in the subsurface.
-Most of the pyroclastic units in the Lynn Volcanic Complex are welded tuffs with flattened pumice fragments, abundant plagioclase and quartz crystals, and lithic fragments.
+Most of the pyroclastic units in the Lynn Volcanic Complex are welded tuffs with flattened pumice fragments, abundant plagioclase and guartz crystals, and lithic fragments.
 Tuff is any pyroclastic rock partly composed of ash.
 Welded means that the ash and pumice fragments were still partly molten when they landed, so they adhered to each other.
 Molten pumice fragments became flattened as material accumulated on top of them.
-Unlike most of the Lynn in this area the rock here is a rhyolitic lava flow.
-Close examination of the east (uphill) end of the outcrop (image below right) reveals flow banding and small cumulophyric plagioclase clusters.
+Unlike most of the Wakefield in this area (tuff) the rock at Stop 7 is a rhyolitic lava flow.
+Close examination of the east (uphill) end of the outcrop (image below right) reveals flow banding and cumulophyric plagioclase crystals.
 Flow banding was produced by the flow of lava that had slight differences in composition, oxidation, or crystal sizes and has swirls of parallel layers, like marble cake.
 Cumulophyric crystals are delicate clusters of intergrown crystals, in this case plagioclase, with well formed crystal shapes within finer material (white specks, image below right).
 The lava would have been very viscous (sticky), molten rhyolitic glass (also called obsidian) with a few crystals.
 Glass in lava and welded tuff is not stable over geologic time and, after solidification, the glass crystallizes, or devitrifies, to very fine quartz and feldspar.
-The Lynn Volcanic Complex has a radiometric age of 596 million yr (obtained by Francis Macdonald at UC Santa Barbara).
-The age of the Lynn was determined by the measurement of uranium and lead isotope ratios in tiny zircon (zirconium silicate) crystals in the rock.
+The lava flow has a radiometric age of 596 million yr (obtained by Francis Macdonald at UC Berkeley).
+The age of the lava was determined by the measurement of uranium and lead isotope ratios in tiny zircon (zirconium silicate) crystals.
 With time, uranium decays to lead and the ratios change, allowing for an age calculation. - For more on how rock ages are determined see: RockAges.